 In the long run, money supply affects the purchasing power of a currency as per supply and demand rules.
 The diagram below illustrates how an increase in the money supply in an economy would affect inflation:

 The money supply can increase in a variety of ways, namely, if governments print more money or make credit more easily accessible.
 Lower interest rates may spur consumer borrowing and lead to an increase in the money supply.
 In the diagram above, we can see that an influx of money in an environment where demand remains the same will result in a devaluation of the currency in question.

 The opposite is also true; if governments restrict the money supply and all else remains constant, the currency will begin to appreciate in value.

 1. Decrease in unemployment

-When the price of goods increase, so will revenues and subsequently, profits for private enterprises.
-The influx of capital will enable businesses to expand their operations, hereby hiring more employees.
+When the price of goods increase, so will revenues and, subsequently, profits for private enterprises.
+The influx of capital will enable businesses to expand their operations by hiring more employees.

 2. Decrease in the real value of debt

-To learn more about related topics, check out the following articles:
+To learn more about related topics, check out the following CFI articles: